sveetch/cookiecutter-bireli/docs/project-usage/install.rst

     make clean

-However this will remove everything even your local data.
-If you just need to clean some parts of your install, see Makefile help for all the specific cleaning tasks.
+However this will remove everything even your local data and you will need to install everything again.
+If you just need to clean some parts of your install you may see the Makefile :ref:`makefile_tasks` for all the specific cleaning tasks.

 Production deployment